Frequently Asked Questions

 Finalists, awards and winners!

-The list of finalists will be shared on the ASB Bright Sparks Facebook page and listed on our website.
+The list of finalists will be shared on the Skills Bright Sparks Facebook page and listed on our website.

 It depends on the quality of the projects, but the judges normally choose around 40 finalists.